isomerpages/moe-marisstellahigh/_admission/Direct School Admission (DSA)/DSA Process.md

 <p><strong>How To Apply</strong>
 </p>
 <p>Application for DSA-Sec can be submitted through the online DSA-Sec Portal.
-The application is free-of-charge and will be open from xx May 2025, 11 am to xx June 2025, 3pm.
-For more details, please refer to MOE website – <a href="https://www.moe.gov.sg/dsa-sec" rel="noopener noreferrer nofollow" target="_blank">https://www.moe.gov.sg/dsa-sec</a>.</p>
+The application is free-of-charge and will be open from 7 May 2025, 11 am to 3 June 2025, 3pm.
+For more details, please refer to MOE website –
+<a href="https://www.moe.gov.sg/dsa-sec" rel="noopener noreferrer nofollow" target="_blank">https://www.moe.gov.sg/dsa-sec</a>.</p>
 <p>In your submission, please provide information such as position played
 in the sports, belt attainment in taekwondo, wushu specialization, instrument played and grade level, whichever is applicable for the talent area that